alecksandr26/cipher/README.md

 And now you are ready to start using the program.

 # Usage
+There are two ways to encrypt a file, we can specify if we want to encrypt or decrypt some files, just be careful to avoid the destruction of any file.
+## Specifying
-To use the program is easy you only need to select your file put a passphrase and select between "encrypt" or "decrypt", for example to encrypt some  file you can run this.
+It is easy you only need to select your file put a passphrase and select between "encrypt" or "decrypt", for example to encrypt some  file you can run this.
 ```
 $ cipher foo.txt "foopassphrase" encrypt
 ```